jasonbayton/11ty/_src/blog/2026/04/introducing-deltawatch.md

 ## Pricing

+I swung between releasing it as a free tool and offering subscriptions wildly.
+Ultimately I opted for a freemium model, because:

+1. VPS instances and cloud resources aren't free
+2. The higher tiers could legitimately hammer the infrastruce, so it's only fair a fee is charged to put directly back into the platform
+3. I don't make much revenue from the other products and services I offer, so subscriptions here can contribute to the wider work I do in the ecosystem (and my Android hardware addiction).

 I wanted the pricing to be clear, cheap, and sustainable.
 Three tiers:

 - **Ping** - **free, forever, no time limit.** 5 watches, 3-hour minimum interval, 10 visible snapshots, all notification channels.
 Enough to monitor the pages you care about without paying a penny.
 No credit card required to sign up.